 Wednesday, February 21, 2018 — Express Appalachia: Journey And Identity, A Cincinnati Arts Association Schooltime Program—10 am and Noon, Jarson-Kaplan Theater, Aronoff Center.

-January 14— Ringin’ in an Appalachian New Year: A Community Cultural Celebration — 12 – 5 pm, Price Hill location, TBA.
+Ringin’ in an Appalachian New Year: A Community Cultural Celebration — Sunday, January 14, 12 – 5 pm at The Sanctuary, 2110 St, Michael Street, Lower Price Hill

 Check back here and follow our Facebook page for information on upcoming events.